mikeyhoward1977/easy-plugin-demo/readme.txt

 == Description ==

-With Easy Plugin Demo (EPD), show casing your product has never been easier!
+With Easy Plugin Demo (EPD), showcasing your product has never been easier!

-EPD enables you to easily provide an individual WordPress instance for users who want to try out your plugin or theme.
+EPD enables you to easily provide an individual WordPress instance for users who want to try out your plugin or theme without making changes or adding content that is visible to other users wishing to access the demo.

 Simply adding the `[epd_register]` shortcode to your page is sufficient to get started once the plugin is installed and activated.
+Once a user enters their details, a new site is created and configured per the options you define within the settings page.

+Once the defined lifetime period of the site has passed, it will be automatically deleted together with the associated demo user account.

 You can add further customizations via the plugin settings page such as:
 * Select the name for each new demo site created